ton-community/ton-docs/docs/v3/guidelines/nodes/running-nodes/archive-node.md

 - Linux OS with open files limit above 400k
 - A public IP address (fixed IP address)

-:::info Data Compression
+:::info Data compression
 Uncompressed data requires 12 TB of storage.
 A ZFS volume with compression reduces this to 11 TB.
 As of February 2025, the data volume is growing by approximately 0.1 to 1 TB per month, depending on the load.
 :::

 ## Installation

-### Install ZFS and Prepare Volume
+### Install ZFS and prepare volume

 Dumps come in the form of ZFS snapshots compressed using plzip.
 You need to install ZFS on your host and restore the dump.
 See [Oracle Documentation](https://docs.oracle.com/cd/E23824_01/html/821-1448/gavvx.html#scrolltoc) for more details.